sijms/go-ora/README.md

 complete code for mapping refcursor to sql.Rows is found in [example/refcursor_to_rows](https://github.com/sijms/go-ora/blob/master/examples/refcursor_to_rows/main.go)

 * ### Connect to multiple database
-  * note that `sql.Open(...)` will use default driver so use it if you want to connect to one database
+  * note that `sql.Open(...)` will use default driver so it will be suitable for one database projects.
-  * to use multiple databse you should create a separate driver for each database (don't use default driver)
+  * to use multiple database you should create a separate driver for each one (don't use default driver)
 ```golang
   // Get a driver-specific connector.
   connector, err := go_ora.NewConnector(connStr)